How to mitigate the damage.

 If you’re in the midst of dealing with a data breach, it’s important to understand that you are not alone.
 In fact, according to a recent NBC News story, the number of data breaches in the US increased by 29% – with 12 million records exposed – in the first half of 2017.

-The cost per compromised record varies greatly depending on industry, with highly-regulated sectors such as healthcare and financial services being the most expensive.
-These fees not only cover the cost of dealing with the breach itself, but also legal fees, hiring extra staff for notification and monitoring purposes, as well as offering identity theft monitoring to individuals or entitles that were affected by the breach.
+The cost per compromised record varies greatly depending on the industry, with highly-regulated sectors such as healthcare and financial services being the most expensive.
+These fees cover the cost of dealing with the breach itself and legal fees, hiring extra staff for notification and monitoring purposes, and offering identity theft monitoring to individuals or entities that were affected by the breach.

 What to do if your company has fallen victim to a data breach?

 If you’re in the midst of a data breach, one of the first things that may seem natural is to try to keep the details of the breach quiet for as long as possible.
 The reality is that this is likely the last thing you want to do when it comes to a serious incident.
 Withholding this information from customers or clients can spell legal disaster down the road.
 Below are just a few things that are incredibly important when you’re dealing with a data breach.

 - Be transparent – Transparency is key.
 Be sure to alert affected parties as soon as possible after discovering a breach.
 This way, you can give those who’ve been affected as much as possible to respond to the situation.
 While it’s never enjoyable to alert people that their data has been compromised, the sooner you do it and the more detailed your explanation, the quicker they can respond.